 Faculty of Graduate Studies and Research

-Graduate Students: Applying for Scholarships, Grants, or Fellowships
+Graduate Students: Applying for Scholarships or Fellowships

 To aid in this process, the Faculty of Graduate Studies and Research divides such opportunities into these general categories:

 Conference Travel Fund~ up to $500 awarded by the Faculty of Graduate Studies and Research for graduate students with confirmed conference presentations.
-Deadline - April 1 and October 1.
+Application Deadline - April 1 and October 1.

 International Travel Funds for Graduate Student Thesis Field Research~ up to $2,000 awarded by the Faculty of Graduate Studies and Research to help support graduate students travelling for field research.
-Deadline - March 15.
+Application Deadline - March 15.

-International Graduate Student Bursary (application coming soon)
+Application for International Graduate Student Bursary

 Vice-President Academic and Research (VPAR) International Mobility Award~ up to $1800 awarded by SMU’s Vice-President Academic and Research to help support graduate student travel.
-Deadline - March 15 or November 1.
+Application Deadline - March 15 or November 1.

 EXTERNAL SCHOLARSHIP OPPORTUNITIES